 This career program provides the student with the foundation for a technician position in a modern factory environment where Computer Aided Manufacturing (CAM) is utilized.
 The Computer Aided Manufacturing concentration is for students interested primarily in the manufacturing phase of product development.
 The two-year program is designed for the student who does not intend to transfer to a four-year institution.
 The Associate of Applied Science degree is awarded.

 Courses Credit hrs.

-GENERAL EDUCATION
+GENERAL E DUCATION

-ENG 101, 102 COM 101 ECO 201 or PSY 110 MAT 121 CST 115 IDS 101 PHY 211, 212 3 3 3
+ENG 101, 102 COM 101 ECO 201 or PSY 110 MAT 121 BIT 115 IDS 101 PHY 211, 212

-CONCENTRATION REQUIREMENTS
+CST 264 CONCENTRATION 3

-IMT 190 or BUS 222 ERG 101, 181, 201 IAT 114 IAT 204, 205, 210 IMT 115, 250 General Electives 11 3 11
+CST 264 3

+68 hrs.